ONSdigital/Cloudfoundry-Scripts/README.md

 # AWS/Bosh/Cloudfoundry Scripts

 Various scripts to handle the life cycle of AWS Cloudformation, Bosh and Cloudfoundry.
+Most of the parameters are position dependant.
+Most of the time, if a parameter is not critical it can be set to NONE and it will be ignored - but please check in the script if this is supported.

 - backup\_cloudfoundry-databases.sh